 When using formula bequests in beneficiary designations

-When leaving retirement benefits to charity through a trust or estate, and
+When leaving retirement benefits to charity through a trust or estate

 When using disclaimer-activated gifts to charity.